 Good Estate Management & Achieving Targets

-Case Study: How a Multi-Academy Trust can deliver carbon reduction targets - Matt Isherwood, Director, Barker
+Case Study: How can a Multi-Academy Trust can deliver carbon & energy reduction targets? - Matt Isherwood, Director, Barker

 Creating collaborative and flexible spaces to boost utilisation and contribute to net-zero - Andy Baker-Falkner, Director, Tate+Co, Mary Whittaker, Estates Development Manager, Birkbeck University of London & Nick Coakley, Director of Estates Management and Development, York St. John University